Airflow Configuration

 Database configuration

-- bundled PostgreSQL simplifies the initial install;
+- built-in PostgreSQL simplifies the initial installation;

-Bundled PostgreSQL (default)
+Built-in PostgreSQL (default)

-Suitable only for development and testing:
+Suitable for development and testing only:

 tdp-airflow: